toccifrancesco/play/README.md

 # play
-A CLI music player script that simply runs cava while music is playing, with local cava theme!\
+A CLI music player script that automatically runs cava while music is playing, with a local cava theme!\
 Will automatically stop showing cava's "music bars" when ctrl+c is pressed.

+Since on my laptop I only listen to ambient tracks or playlists stored in a single mp3 file, I wanted a music player with simply no controls, nice aesthetic and no distractions.
+My process always was to first play my ambient track, then minimize the player and then running cava in the terminal.
+I'm not sure what's so special about those spectrogram bars, but I just love to have them in some corner of my monitor.
+To automatize this process, play.sh was born... and now it's also yours!

-The core design idea is to have a simple and minimal way of playing and visualizing long audio tracks such as playlists or ambient music, without any particular control on the GUI interface, just plain bars and a keyboard shortcut to stop the player.
-This simple solution I designed is by far my favorite way of listening to music on my laptop, as when I work i only listen to ambient tracks.
-For this reason I decided to share it even though it's pretty simple.
-I use it all the time.
+The core design idea is to have a minimal and blazing fast way of playing and visualizing long audio tracks with just plain bars and a keyboard shortcut to stop the player.
+No pause, no resume, not next track, no previous track.
+Some might think I'm crazy for wanting this... but I wanted it, so i made it.
+And if you like it, you can have it too.
+This simple solution I designed is by far my favorite.

 If you have some *purchased tracks*, you can use tools such as [yt-dlp](https://github.com/yt-dlp/yt-dlp) to obtain a copy of them to play using this script.